-Editors and reviewers spend many hours reading manuscripts, and therefore appreciate receiving with manuscripts that are easy to read and edit.
-Much of the information in journals' instructions to authors is designed to accomplish that goal in ways that meet each journal's particular editorial needs.
-The guidance that follows provides a general background and rationale for preparing manuscripts for any journal.
+Editors and reviewers spend many hours reading manuscripts, and therefore appreciate receiving manuscripts that are easy to read and edit.
+Much of the information in a journal's Instructions to Authors is designed to accomplish that goal in ways that meet each journal's particular editorial needs.
+The following information provides guidance in preparing manuscripts for any journal.